d42-schemas/d42-docs/docs/features/validation.md

 })
 ```

-This will validate the user against the `UserSchema`.
-If the validation passes, `validate_or_fail` will return True.
-If the validation fails, `validate_or_fail` will raise a `valera.ValidationException`.
+This code validates a user against `UserSchema`.
+If the user data meets the schema's criteria, `validate_or_fail` returns True.
+Otherwise, it raises an exception indicating validation failure.

-Here's an example of validating data that does not meet the constraints of the schema:
+Here's an example of validation failing due to data not meeting the schema constraints:

 ```python
 assert validate_or_fail(UserSchema, {